hackmdio/codimd/README.md

 Migrating from Etherpad?
 Follow [this guide](https://hackmd.io/c/codimd-documentation/%2Fs%2Fcodimd-migration-etherpad)

 ### Developer
 Join our contributor community!
-Start from deploying CodiMD manually, connecting to your own database, learn about the project structure, and build your changes with the help of webpack.
+Start from deploying [CodiMD manually](https://hackmd.io/c/codimd-documentation/%2Fs%2Fcodimd-manual-deployment), [connecting to your own database](https://hackmd.io/c/codimd-documentation/%2Fs%2Fcodimd-db-connection), [learn about the project structure](https://hackmd.io/c/codimd-documentation/%2Fs%2Fcodimd-project-structure), to [build your changes](https://hackmd.io/c/codimd-documentation/%2Fs%2Fcodimd-webpack) with the help of webpack.

 ## Contribution and Discussion
 All contributions are welcome!
 Even asking a question helps.